 Combe Cottage's location offers the best of all worlds, with beautiful surrounding countryside, easy access to the coast, and lots of sights and attractions to visit throughout the year.

 There are loads of beautiful walks and cycle routes in the area for all ages and abilities, including several straight from the door.
-Explore Lorna Doone country with a walk along the Doone Valley, ending at Oare church (where Lorna Doone was shot in the book), followed by a cream tea by the river at Malmsmead.
+Explore Lorna Doone country with a walk along the Doone Valley, ending at Oare church, followed by a cream tea by the river at the National Trust cafe at Malmsmead.
 Climb up Dunkery Beacon, the highest point on Exmoor, for wonderful views across Exmoor and towards the sea.
 From late January to early March, walk in Snowdrop Valley, near Wheddon Cross, where the banks of the river in spring are carpeted with snowdrops, thought to have originally been planted by monks from Dunster in the 13th century.
 Or simply enjoy a stroll straight from the door down the footpath opposite the cottage to the river in the valley below or if, you're feeling more energetic, up to Winsford Hill via the Punchbowl.

 Tarr Steps and Exmoor Pony Centre

 The historic clapper bridge at Tarr Steps is only three miles away, and is a great place for a walk along the beautiful Barle river valley, followed by a paddle and refreshments at the Tarr Farm Inn, which serves fantastic food, including enormous cream teas!
 Just nearby is the Exmoor pony centre, where you can meet some of these rare-breed ponies, enjoy a taster session or, for those with a little more riding experience, a pony trek on the moors.